omermumtaz05/RISC-V-multicycle-FPGA/simulations/instruction_sequence1/README.md

 **This directory contains images of the ModelSim simulation of Instruction Sequence 1.**

-## What is being observed for verification:
+## What is Being Observed for Verification:
  - Register `x3`
  - Register `x8`
  - Register `x10`